hatchet-player/Hatchet/doc/PACKAGING.md

 ##### QSql

-If your distribution splits the QSqlite plugin for QSql into a separate package, make it a requirement of Tomahawk -  otherwise it might fail to start.
+If your distribution splits the QSqlite plugin for QSql into a separate package, make it a requirement of Hatchet -  otherwise it might fail to start.

 ##### XMPP / jreen

-Either jreen or (at least) Tomahawk's package should require the qca-ossl plugin, otherwise there will be no GTalk/Jabber support.
+Either jreen or (at least) Hatchet's package should require the qca-ossl plugin, otherwise there will be no GTalk/Jabber support.

 ### Icon caches